School Committee - October 11, 2023

 And it is laughable that at this point you turn on to social media and see point after point after point of just like misinformation being spread.

-I just would say that like, also, like if we're going to entertain any and all attacks from that person, then really what was the benefit of the public very,
+So again, Julia, I appreciate like where you're coming from here.
+I just would say that like, also like if we're going to entertain any and all attacks from that person, then really what was the benefit of the public?

-very clearly making their decision about the committee going in a different direction.
+Very, very clearly making their decision about the committee going in a different direction.

 Like this person is not a member of this committee as much as they desperately try to be the eighth member.

+They can talk, they can talk, they can talk.
 I don't think that this table is the place for us to go point through point of their Facebook troll job.

-Well, you know, I think you're right, Avi, because at the end of that, I think it was supposed to generate a bunch of mail, but we got one fairly, you know, anodyne letter that was just like, could you discuss this?
+Well, you know, I think you're right, Avi, because at the end of that, I was, I think it was supposed to generate a bunch of mail, but we got one fairly, you know, anodyne letter that was just like, could you discuss this?
+So I feel like I've responded to the citizen who requested that we discuss it.
+And I appreciate Ellen and Peter for you explaining all this.

 Thanks, Julie.

+Shauna, I see you.
+Adam, I see you.
 Meg, I see that your hand is up.
+I can come to you first.

-Some of the things that you just said
+I just want to caution us.
+Some of the things that you just said.

+I understand that.
+I'm just going to be perfectly honest.
+What you just said insulted me.
 And whether that was your intention or not, I take it really personally.

+All I'm saying is you just really insulted me.
+I need to call it out.
 And I need to say, I live in town with all of you people.

 I hate that I go to events like tonight's beautiful event.

 I see all of the people that are at this room and you all do this to each other.
+It totally negates what we just were all standing at the lake trying to do.
+That's it.

+Thank you.
 I have a question, Ellen.

 You had brought up transportation.

-I'm just wondering, and it doesn't have to be now, and maybe it can be an agenda item with Fran at another meeting, just to explain the amount of vans and small buses that we have in fleet.
+I'm just wondering, and it doesn't have to be now, and maybe it can be an agenda item with Fran at another meeting.

 It seems like between Community Ed and Sharon Public, we have many vans.

-I know that buses are expensive, but it seems like there's an overabundance of small vehicles that is owned by Sharon, between Sharon Council on Aging, Sharon Community Ed, Sharon Public Schools.
+I know that buses are expensive, but it seems like there's an overabundance of small vehicles that is owned by Sharon between Sharon Council on Aging, Sharon Community Ed, Sharon Public Schools.

-better way for us to use resources amongst the divisions if we're all paying into a insurance policy that I would imagine is covered by Sharon, the town of Sharon.
+I just wonder if there's a better way for us to use resources amongst the divisions if we're all paying into a insurance policy that I would imagine is covered by Sharon, the town of Sharon.

-We could look at that at some point because, again, transportation, we know the cost of transportation is high.
+So I just wonder if we could look at that at some point, because again, transportation, we know the cost of transportation is high.
+Renting buses are high.
+I know the cost of out-of-district transportation from being a former out-of-district coordinator.

-But I just I just think it's something that we don't always
+But I just think it's something that we don't always necessarily look at with a fine-tooth comb as much as maybe we can going forward.

-What we have as far as our fleet, what we're adding to our fleet, what is being, what is kind of obsolete within our fleet and what the benefits are financially as well as the costs.
+Yeah, we can certainly review that in another meeting.
+Some of, you know, what we have as far as our fleet, what we're adding to our fleet, what, what is being, what is kind of obsolete within our fleet and what the benefits are financially as well as the costs.
+That'd be, that'd be great.
+And also like if, if parts of our fleet aren't being utilized, like if they're off-road, I don't know if they're just parked there or whatnot, but I think that's also important to, to note.
+So thank you so much for everything.

 Yeah, thank you.

-I just had a quick note because I think the question was raised about the kind of level versus zero-based budgeting.
+So I think the question was raised about the kind of level versus zero based budgeting.

-All right, no more questions from the table.
+No more questions from the table.

-We have a vote to approve.
+Uh, we have, uh, a vote to approve.

-Shauna, do you still have a question?
+Did, did, um, Shauna, do you still have a question?

-No, I'm just really bad with Zoom.
+Cause your hand is up.
+No, I'm just really bad with zoom and not feeling good.

 I would entertain a motion.